 Relocating overseas to live in another country has its perks.
 The question is: is this the right option for you?
 The truth is, residing abroad can be an amazing way to take advantage of places with lower cost of living.
 For someone earning a U.S. salary, moving to places such as Thailand, Indonesia, Philippines, and Romania could be a dream come true in terms of finances.

 Still, it’s important to remember that moving abroad isn’t exactly as easy as packing a couple of bags and catching a flight.
 There are a number of things to consider, from visas to tax rules and other similar complexities.
 Plus, if you do decide to become an expat, you also need to make sure that your job will allow it.
+You also need to make sure that your job will allow it, A great way to be able to travel with work is by getting a TEFL certificate with The TEFL Academy.
 Sometimes, administrative causes will stand in a remote worker’s way of relocating to another country, so make sure to check with your company’s HR team whether you can move or must remain in a certain country.

 If you’re someone who’s used to traveling a lot and working remotely, you may be wondering what your travel options are now.
 Because of the global health situation we’re currently in, some remote workers may face limitations in terms of moving across the border.
 In that case, domestic travel could be a great way for remote workers to continue visiting different places.